 I am Sarah-Tabea, a director-producer, writer, film scholar, educator, and media artist.
 I narrate with media, create content and ponder about curiosities.
 My work ranges from broadcast and video production to concept art in text and image.
 I also research and teach.
 I am the founder of Alien & Turtle LLP, a Singapore-based creative production house and social enterprise for creative media production, education, and arts with the social arm kino kino – Community for cinema, philosophy and inclusion, which I host.

-– Trailer released for “Disappearing Souls”, a Borneo conservation short documentary in collaboration with Nat Geo Wildlife Photographer of the Year 2017, Jayaprakash Bojan
+– Multiple global festival screenings and WIN of “Disappearing Souls”, a Borneo conservation short documentary in collaboration with Nat Geo Wildlife Photographer of the Year 2017, Jayaprakash Bojan

 – Mumbrella Asia 2018 Award ‘Most Engaging Video’360 (VR) for NIDO Néstle / Discovery Channel, Series Producer (AP)

 – Alien & Turtle’s social enterprise registration with raiSE SG

 – ‘Something Beautiful’, short film at Fågelbo Film Festival, USA

 – Seed fund grant recipient from LearnSG for kino kino for Q1 2019